How to Keep Your Drains Clean and Prevent Future Blockages

 - Food waste sticking to grease accumulation in kitchen drains

-- Tree roots growing into pipes outside of the house
+- Tree roots developing into pipes in the exterior of the house

 Dos

-1. Make use of a hair catcher
+1. Use a hair catcher

-3. Perform regularly scheduled Maintenance cleaning
+3. Make sure you are performing regularly scheduled maintenance cleaning

-4. Make use of baking soda and vinegar.
+4. Use baking soda and vinegar

 5. Call a professional